Dannus90/PWD-Examinationsuppgift-B3-1dv025/src/components/dab-chat-application/README.md

 ## Example

-## Example

-How it is used in this application:
+How it is created in this application:

 ```
 document.addEventListener('createNewAppInstance', ({ detail: { applicationName } }) => {